GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_PROXYAUTH, long bitmask);

 Pass a long as parameter, which is set to a bitmask, to tell libcurl which HTTP authentication method(s) you want it to use for your proxy authentication.
-If more than one bit is set, libcurl will first query the site to see what authentication methods it supports and then pick the best one you allow it to use.
-For some methods, this will induce an extra network round-trip.
+If more than one bit is set, libcurl first queries the site to see what authentication methods it supports and then it picks the best one you allow it to use.
+For some methods, this induces an extra network round-trip.
 Set the actual name and password with the CURLOPT_PROXYUSERPWD(3) option.

-The bitmask can be constructed by or'ing together the bits fully listed and described in the CURLOPT_HTTPAUTH(3) man page.
+The bitmask can be constructed by the bits listed and described in the CURLOPT_HTTPAUTH(3) man page.

 CURLAUTH_BASIC